43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 Is fiber-optic internet service better?
 YES!
 Aside from being much faster and more reliable vs. cable internet or DSL, fiber Internet has other major benefits that blow all other providers out of the water.
 For example:

 • Speed - Fiber-optic internet speed can reach 1 Gbps.
 That’s 40 times faster than the services currently offered in our area (DSL or satellite).
-As a quick example, the list below shows how long it takes to download a two-hour movie on fiber-optic vs. other services.
+The list below shows how long it takes to download a two-hour movie on fiber-optic vs. other services.

 • Fiber-optic internet speed 1 Gbps: 40 seconds